abhishekkushwahaa/Coding-Challenges-JavaScript/SnakeGame/readme.md

 The code for this Snake game is organized as follows:

-- `index.html`: The main HTML file that displays the game board.
+- `Run.html`: The main HTML file that displays the game board.
-- `style.css`: The CSS file for styling the game.
+- `Style.css`: The CSS file for styling the game.
-- `script.js`: The JavaScript file containing the game logic and functionality.
+- `Game.js`: The JavaScript file containing the game logic and functionality.

 ## Technologies Used